Conanmxy/test/readme.txt

 iijiiijijfj
 dfdjfdj
 jdfj
-Creating a new branch is quick AND simple.
+Creating a new branch is quick AND simple kankan.